demorogabrtz/Cavern-Root/README.md

 ![Cavern Root Patch](gallery/Cavern-root-patch.jpg)

 ## 📖 Features
-1. **Cavern Root Block**.
+1. **Cavern Root**.
 It _generates naturally_ in most caves.
 Does not spawn in lush caves as the Glow Berries are enough for that biome.
-2. **Unwrapped Cavern Root**.
-Obtained by _breaking_ a Cavern Root Block, cannot be placed on the ground.
+2. **Twisted Cavern Root**. _Crafted_ from a single Cavern Root.
+It is edible and replenishes 3 hunger (1.5 chicken icons).
-3. **Twisted Cavern Root**. _Crafted_ from a single Unwrapped Cavern Root.
-It is edible and gives 3 hunger (1.5 chicken icons).
+3. **Lumen Root**.
+A mutated Cavern Root found below y = 0.
+It also emits light.

 ### Expect improved versions!